Photo by Jeremy Perkins on Unsplash

 When a relationship is coming apart, it’s very easy to fall into a pattern where we focus on what we’ve lost.
 Turning these things around in our minds is another way to help our brains flip the switch toward gratitude.
 For example, instead of focusing on the fact that you don’t have a plus one with whom to attend a party, you could focus on the pleasure of getting there that evening on your own time frame.
 You can arrive when you want, socialize with whomever you choose and depart when you’re ready, instead of having to take your date’s preferences and feelings into account.
 This can be very liberating.

 Likewise, instead of fixating on the fact that you may have had to sell the marital home, you can take pleasure in setting up your new, smaller pad and making it all your own, no spouse to negotiate with about paint colours or furniture choices.
+Plus there is so much advice on how to buy a new property online (click here) so you can feel confident moving forward in your first steps again as an independent person.

 This time of upheaval will pass, but while you’re in it, finding gratitude can make your journey easier.